 Our first real internet home was a site called Shred Like Hell (www.shredlikehell.com)

 The totem for this site was a thing called Bofatron Sofasaurus who created a topsy-turvy whirlwind of consternation due to his irreverence and postmodern approach to speedy guitar.
 Guitar One Magazine called BoSo a "Chops Monster" but everybody else just wanted to run the thing out of town.

-SLH became too crazy and Bofatron checked out -- nobody has seen him since 2002 (though, there are occasional rumors and imposters).
+SLH became too crazy and Bofatron was recalled to their home world.
 The site was rebuilt by Infinite Ego and renamed Kronosonic.
-Kronos was a huge success and, with success, it became a huge and expensive pain in the ass and the whole thing was scuttled and a long chain of slumlord message boards were constructed in a game of hide and seek.
+Kronos was a huge success and, with success, it became a huge and expensive pain in the ass and the whole thing was scuttled and a long chain of slumlord message boards were constructed in a long, drawn-out game of hide and seek.

 Facebook reduced our last message board to a virtual ghost town so we decided to just submit to the corporate overlord and create a group there for our amusement -- and it was great to see some old faces that we had lost along the way.
-As of summer 2018 we're still in a movement rebuilding mode.
+We're still in a movement rebuilding mode.
 Join us!